dgcfung/react-router-news/README.md

 ## React-Router:
 - We're building this app first with the provided data in [`/data/article-data.json`](/data/article-data.json).
-- Using the provided data, create:
+- Using _the provided data_, create:
   - a navigation menu
   - a page that renders all "top news" articles
   - a page that renders all "cicadas" articles